rafacancian/rac-books-shop/rac-books-shop-backend/README.md

 # RAC Books Shop Backend
-Backend project created with nodejs for rac books shop <br /><br />
+Backend project created with nodejs for rac books shop <br />

-JSONServer + JWT Auth <br />
-It is an Rest Mock API using json-server e JWT. <br />
+It is an Rest Mock API using Json Server with JWT<br />

 ## 🛠️ Install